 The main issue with the Virtue masks has always been that they are not that effective in ventilation and it can become difficult to breathe in a high-intensity action situation while playing paintball.
 The Bunkerkings CMD removes that problem and breathes very well.
 In fact, there are few other masks that offer the same level of ventilation.

-- It is an improved version of an already established brand
+- Improved version of an already established brand

 - Provides a comfortable experience